Mainframe-Archive/mainframe-os/docs/sdk.md

 ### storage.delete()

-Deletes a file from the app's manifest.
+Deletes the key from the list of files available to the app.

 **returns:** Promise<void>